Adjusting to the Feedback Culture: The User’s Guide You Need

+Understanding that workers need a consistent mechanism for providing their insights and concerns is a key part of changing your overall culture as a business.
 But it’s also natural to wonder how to get it done.
 The good news is, following some basic steps will help you get on solid footing when it comes to building and maintaining a feedback culture.

 4 Tips for Building a Winning Feedback Culture

+With any type of change, whether it’s in business or life in general, there’s some level of friction involved.
+After all, we get comfortable with the status quo, so making changes can be challenging.
 Establishing a feedback program is no exception.
-You’re revolutionizing the way that your drivers will communicate feedback and then utilizing their insights to inform your strategy.
+You’re revolutionizing the way that your employees will communicate feedback and then utilizing their insights to inform your strategy.
 While that’s definitely a positive, it’s still important to prepare your team as the culture changes.

 1. Focus on Quick Wins

-Obviously, you want your company’s feedback program to be a success in the long run.
-You want to gather insights into your drivers’ wants and needs that will help your company both hire and retain drivers in the future.
+Obviously, you want your company’s feedback program to succeed in the long run.
+You want to gather insights into your teams wants and needs that will help your company both hire and retain people in the future.
 That’s the big picture.
+But as you’re getting started, it’s important to also focus on smaller things.

 “The first thing that we talk about with new customers is earning trust and that can happen through quick wins,” says Melissa Harrison, Account Manager at WorkHound.
 “This is about looking for the first efforts that drivers give in sharing their feedback and looking for ways to positively reinforce their feedback right away.
-That demonstrates to drivers that you are taking their feedback seriously and intend to act on it, and ultimately result in more feedback.”
+That demonstrates to workers that you are taking their feedback seriously and intend to act on it, and ultimately result in more feedback.”

 2. Remember That Consistency Is Key

 This one may sound trite, but it’s absolutely true.
 In order to go from simply establishing a feedback program to actually investing in a feedback culture, you have to make a habit out of checking in and acting on feedback.
-For the customers who see the most success, this is about making a daily routine out of checking the WorkHound dashboard.

 “Consistency is key,” Harrison says.
 “Every WorkHound customer has a dedicated customer success manager responsible for ensuring that the company sees results.
 Customers who see the most success are dedicating time to weekly meetings with our team and investing their efforts in driving change on behalf of workers.”